Ascension sheriff's office outfitting deputies with body cams next year

 It's the first time in the history of their Sheriff's Office that deputies will wear body cameras.

-It's a show of transparency Webre says is welcomed by many in the community.
+It's a show of transparency that Webre says is welcomed by many in the community.

 Webre says all Ascension Parish deputies are expected to receive these body cameras by the end of 2021.